-Legendary punk band “reunited."
-"Reunited” must be in quotes as the show was not as advertised.
-For the first third, the music dated from outside the time frame in the ad -- and for most of the performance, there wasn’t even a live bass.
-Instead, Black Flag’s two guitar players played over an unnamed drummer and a prerecorded bass track, enraging the house.
+Initially billed as “Black Flag: The First Four Years,” this was the concert of the year for both aging punkers and their kids, or the new breed that could be their kids.
+The legendary punk band “reunited” and played two shows in a benefit for animal rescue groups in the South Bay.
+“Reunited” must be in quotes, however, as the show Friday was nothing as advertised.
+For the first third, the music dated from outside the time frame in the ad — and for most of the performance, there wasn’t even a live bass.
+Instead, Black Flag’s two guitar players, Greg Ginn and Dez Cadena, played over an unnamed drummer and a prerecorded bass track, enraging the house.